ainblockchain/ain-js/README.md

 - Returns the owner configs that are related to the input ref.

 `static buildGetRequest(type: GetOperationType, ref: string)`
-- Returns a get request.
+- Builds a get request.

 `static extendPath(basePath?: string, extension?: string): string`
 - Returns a path that is the basePath extended with extension.